oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 {{% notice note %}}
 If the only change detected is the addition or modification of a domain-specified label or annotation, the operator will *patch* the server's pod rather than restarting it.
-Removing a label or annotation from the domain resource will cause neither a restart nor a patch.
+Removing a label or annotation from the Domain will cause neither a restart nor a patch.
 It is possible to force a restart to remove such a label or annotation by modifying the `restartVersion`.
 {{% /notice %}}

 {{% notice note %}}
-Prior to version 2.2, the operator incorrectly restarted servers when the `serverStartState` property was changed.
+Prior to version 2.2, the operator incorrectly restarted servers when the `serverStartState` field was changed.
 Now, this property has no affect on already running servers.
 {{% /notice %}}